mrchrisjoy/redux-entity/README.md

 ### select

-Selects an entity in the collection state.
+Select an entity in the collection state.

 #### Parameters